 Or on vacation for that matter.
 Between drying pool towels and beach towels, (tough life I know!) during my last vacation getaway to Maui, every chair back in the condo was used.
 I was always wishing there were a few more hanging options by the front door.

 But I will admit… I dreamed this project up before heading to Maui.
 What if….
-I could create a stencil line that would chime in well with vacations, and make something with them while on vacay?
+I could create a stencil collection that would chime in well with vacations, and make something with them while on vacay?

 So… I did!

 My condo owner was so very gracious in giving me free reign to make old beach sign towel hangers to leave behind.
 And during the first week of being here, I knew that this project would not only be pretty, but oh so VERY productive!